johnmaeda/designintech-2019/markdown/en.md

 .medium.black.th[
 Solution
 ]
-.lightgray.th[
+.medium.lightgray.th[
-Clarity of Control
+Clarity Of Control
 ]
 .td[
-“You don't know you're being tracked until it's too late.”
+>You don't know you're being tracked until it's too late.”
 ]
 .td[
-“Set clear expectations so you’re always in control of your data.”
+>Set clear expectations so you’re always in control of your data.”
 ]
-.lightgray.th[
+.medium.lightgray.th[
-Protected or Not?
+Protected Or Not?
 ]
 .td[
-“Privacy features can be hard to find.”
+>Privacy features can be hard to find.”
 ]
 .td[
-“Showcase features that demonstrate our privacy-focused mission.”
+>Showcase features that demonstrate our privacy-focused mission.”
 ]
-.lightgray.th[
+.medium.lightgray.th[
-Trustworthiness
+Actively Defending You
 ]
 .td[
-“Your favorite sites may have poor privacy practices.”
+>Your favorite sites may have poor privacy practices.”
 ]
 .td[
-“Block trackers on your behalf, enforcing transparency and honesty from other sites, so you can still visit them with peace of mind.”
+>Block trackers on your behalf, enforcing transparency and honesty from other sites, so you can still visit them with peace of mind.”
 ]
-.lightgray.th[
+.medium.lightgray.th[
-Sharing Where You Are
+Sharing Your Whereabouts
 ]
 .td[
-“Your location is personal, but important for getting results.”
+>Your location is personal, but important for getting results.”
 ]
 .td[
-“Let you decide how and when to provide your location, then throw it away after use.”
+>Let you decide how and when to provide your location, then throw it away after use.”
 ]
-.lightgray.th[
+.medium.lightgray.th[
-Comprehensibility
+Making Privacy Obvious
 ]
 .td[
-“Internet privacy is a complex and overwhelming topic.”
+>Internet privacy is a complex and overwhelming topic.”
 ]
 .td[
-“Make learning easy and accessible.”
+>Make learning easy and accessible.”
 ]
 ]